lfilipozzi/3DRenderer/Refactoring.md

 =============
  * main.cpp.
 Note: Keep the name AnimationWindow instead of MainWindow
  * animationwindow.h and animationwindow.cpp.
 Note: Use unique_ptr instead of ptr for m_openglwindow.
+ * shaderprogram.h and shaderprogram.cpp.
+New files added to define the ShaderProgram class.
+ * texture.h and texture.cpp.
+New files added to define the Class Texture and TextureManager
+ * material.h and material.cpp.
+New files added to define the material class.

 Changing files (still work to do)